Deyaa22/resizable-linear-jagged-array/README.md

 And Feel free to create issue, test and contribute.

 ## Conclusion
-`ResizableLinearJaggedArray<T>` offers features beyond those provided by `List<T>`, such as efficient bulk resizing and memory management without reallocating or moving items.
+`RLJArray<T>` offers features beyond those provided by `List<T>`, such as efficient bulk resizing and memory management without reallocating or moving items.
 However, `List<T>` may still be preferable in scenarios where performance optimizations are handled by the .NET runtime and for applications where `List<T>`'s built-in methods are sufficient.
 Extensive testing is recommended to evaluate performance and suitability for specific scenarios.

 ## Disclaimer
  You are solely responsible for any damages resulting from your use of this package in any product, including logical errors and failures resulting from errors in the source code.